Sonnet: In Welsh

 According to Jan Morris, "When Welsh poets speak of Free Verse, they mean forms like the sonnet or the ode, which obey the same rules as English poesy.
 Strict Metres verse still honours the complex rules laid down for correct poetic composition 600 years ago."
-Nevertheless, several of the greatest recent Welsh language poets have also written sonnets, including Welsh nationalist and Traditionalist Catholic poet Saunders Lewis and Far-left poet Thomas Evan Nicholas.
+Nevertheless, several of the foremost recent Welsh language poets have also written sonnets, including Saunders Lewis and Thomas Evan Nicholas.

 Indian languages

 In the Indian subcontinent, sonnets have been written in the Assamese, Bengali, Dogri, English, Gujarati, Hindi, Kannada, Kashmiri, Malayalam, Manipuri, Marathi, Nepali, Oriya, Sindhi and Urdu languages.

 In Urdu

 Urdu poets, also influenced by English and other European poets, took to introducing the sonnet into Urdu poetry rather late.
 Azmatullah Khan (1887–1923) is believed to have introduced this format to Urdu literature in the very early part of the 20th century.
 The other renowned Urdu poets who wrote sonnets were Akhtar Junagarhi, Akhtar Sheerani, Noon Meem Rashid, Mehr Lal Soni Zia Fatehabadi, Salaam Machhalishahari and Wazir Agha.